Temuujin-Munkhtsetseg/knowledge-graph/packages/docs/src/content/docs/mcp/tools.md

 ### search_codebase_definitions

 Efficiently searches the codebase for functions, classes, methods, constants, interfaces that contain one or more search terms.
-Start your search with an overview of the signatures, then drill down into the full implementation bodies if needed.
-Returns the definition signatures with optional full implementation bodies.
+Returns the definition information for definitions matching the search terms.
 Supports exact matches, partial matches, and case-sensitive/insensitive search modes.
 Use this tool for code exploration, refactoring, debugging, and understanding code structure.

 Input:

 - `project` (string): Absolute filesystem path to the project root directory where code definitions should be searched.
-Must be a valid directory path.
-- `search_terms` (string[]): List of code identifiers to search for definitions.
-Can include function names, class names, method names, constants, etc.
+- `search_terms` (string[]): List of definition names to search for.
+Can be names of functions, classes, constants, etc.
-- `include_full_body` (boolean, optional) (default: false): Use false when requesting an overview of multiple definitions.
-Switch to true to see how full implementation of specific definitions.
-Start with false, then switch to true for the items you want to examine closely.
-- `page` (integer, optional) (default: 1): Page number for pagination, starting from 1.
+- `page` (integer, optional) (default: 1): Page number starting from 1.
+If the response's next_page field is greater than 1, more results are available at that page.
+You can use this to retrieve more results if more context is needed.

-Output: An array containing the code entries matching any of the search terms.
+Output: An object containing:

+- `definitions` (array): Array of matching code definitions, each containing:
+  - `name` (string): The name of the definition
+  - `fqn` (string): Fully qualified name of the definition
+  - `definition_type` (string): Type of definition (e.g., "Function", "Class", "Method", "Constant")
+  - `location` (string): File path and line range where the definition is located (format: "file:LstartLine-endLine")
+  - `context` (string, optional): Code snippet showing the definition signature and a few lines of context
+- `next_page` (integer, optional): Next page number if more results are available, null if this is the last page
+- `system_message` (string): Informational message about the search results and suggested next steps

 ### index_project